djalbat/necessary/README.md

 - `queryStringFromParameters()`
 - `urlFromHostURIAndParameters()`

-As well as functions to make GET and POST requests, there are helper functions to manipulate HTTP headers and URLs, build query strings, etc.
+As well as functions to make GET and POST requests, there are helper functions to manipulate HTTP headers and URLs, build query strings and so on.

 * The `overwrite()` function takes a plain old JavaScript object `headers` argument together with `name` and `value` string arguments.
 It overwrites the property of the `headers` object corresponding to the `name` argument with the `value` argument, if the property exists, otherwise it creates it.
 It's utility lies in the fact that it is insensitive to case.